 Confidentiality and data protection

 ECOMMPAY applies Transport Layer Security (TLS) version 1.2 to ensure a secure connection, enabling the safe transfer of data between a customer’s browser and the payment application.
-When using TLS 1.2, sensitive payment data is encrypted and transmitted over Hypertext Transport Protocol Secure (HTTPS), which records any changes, prevents interception, and protects against redirection.

 To ensure optimum security, ECOMMPAY has developed a proprietary application using the AES-256 algorithm, which is applied to all credit card data entered into our system.